 It is not known whether thioridazine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-How should I take thioridazine ?
+How should I take thioridazine (Thioridazine)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.

 To be sure this medication is not causing harmful effects, your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 This machine measures electrical activity of the heart.
 Visit your doctor regularly.

 If you need surgery, tell the surgeon ahead of time that you are using thioridazine.

 Store at room temperature away from moisture, heat, and light.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.